Our Aims

 Here at P.H.O.E.B.E we want to ensure we are providing the most effective materials for young girls to build their self-esteem and to grow into confident young girls.

-The project is centred around delivering these self-esteem workshops regularly in local schools and organisations across the Ipswich area for girls aged between 5-19. *Please note, due to COVID, we are currently running these workshops online* Each workshop addresses cultural issues faced by the Black community which, if not celebrated, highlighted, or educated in, can result in detrimental issues which stay embedded in the individual’s subconscious.
+The project is centred around delivering these self-esteem workshops regularly in local schools and organisations across the Ipswich area for girls aged between 5-19.
+Each workshop addresses cultural issues faced by the Black community which, if not celebrated, highlighted, or educated in, can result in detrimental issues which stay embedded in the individual’s subconscious.
 Topics covered include reframing bias, cultural identity, and celebrating our talents.

 Furthermore, being treated differently or unfairly because of race, skin colour or ethnicity can negatively affect mental health.
 Therefore, we also plan to host discussions around mental health and how to cope with stressful situations.